Buddy reading is a great way to encourage your tween’s love of reading.

 Do your research!
 There are many booklists available on the Internet that you can find depending on their interests, such as:

 What genres do they like best?
 What age groups do those genres relate to (middle-grade readers vs. YA)?

 For reference, my 11-year-old and I buddy read Philip Pullman’s The Golden Compass recently.

-Reading has always been an important activity for children, but it is especially so during the tween years.
+Reading has always been an essential activity for children, especially during the tween years.
 Research shows that reading with your tween can help them learn to read better themselves and increase their vocabulary, which will serve them well in all aspects of life.

-One way you can encourage your child’s love of literature is by buddy reading.
-If this sounds like fun for both you and your tween, subscribe below!
+One way you can encourage your child’s love of literature is buddy reading.
+If this sounds fun for you and your tween, subscribe below!

-I send out monthly emails about how writing helps kids succeed at school and tips on building a strong home library together.
+I send monthly emails about how writing helps kids succeed at school and tips on building a solid home library together.

 It might just be the thing that gets your tween interested in books again!